Teens at the Redeemer

 The Redeemer community is committed to walking alongside young people in their spiritual lives.
 This means having opportunities for your students to be part of Middle School Youth before entering Confirmation.
 We also have a High School Youth Group to continue spiritual formation into high school and beyond.
 We also welcome them to be participants and leaders in our worship as youth assistants, lectors, acolytes and servers, even as we provide separate spaces for them to think and pray together.

 Every year in the spring we celebrate our youth by inviting them to participate fully in the worship service as officiants, lectors, musicians and one or two giving the sermon.
-This year, Caroline Cromwell, a senior in high school, gave the sermon.
-You can read her sermon here.
+This is a great opportunity for our young people to offer their service and many gifts to the congregation.

 We welcome young people in 4th-12th grades at all points of their spiritual lives to join us in leadership!
 Assistants attend a brief training session and then are free to sign up whenever they like to assist in our Godly Play classrooms on Sunday mornings.
 Our youngest students are excited to have "the big kids" with them in class, and our teachers are very grateful for a calm and helpful presence!
 Please contact our Director of Children, Teens and Family Ministries for more information.